Brochure Milled Tooth and TCI Drill Bits

-Smith Bits engineers more than a century of drilling expertise and experience into every Xplorer premium roller cone drill bit.
-We start by designing each bit using the proprietary IDEAS integrated dynamic design and analysis platform to ensure optimal drilling dynamics.
+SLB engineers more than a century of drilling expertise and experience into every Xplorer premium roller cone drill bit.
+We start by designing each bit using the proprietary IDEAS™ integrated dynamic design and analysis platform to ensure optimal drilling dynamics.
 As a result, Xplorer bits provide a range of options to help achieve your drilling objectives, no matter the depth or formation.
 Premium cutting structures, materials, and hydraulic options customize your application-specific bits for maximizing performance and durability in any environment.

-The Xplorer Helix configuration features a proprietary spiral layout of the TCI inserts that improves ROP over 20%—and even past 50% in some conditions.
+The Xplorer Helix configuration features a proprietary spiral layout of the tungsten carbide inserts (TCI) that improves ROP more than 20%—and even greater than 50% in some conditions.
 The staggered configuration means the inserts provide better bottomhole coverage, which increases rock-crushing efficiency.

 Conventional bit cutting structures feature typical rows of teeth that lead to ridges of rock, causing the bit to track into the grooves or craters.
 The Xplorer Helix configuration is designed to counteract tracking by staggering the inserts into a spiral array.
 Developed using the IDEAS platform, Xplorer Helix configuration bits require intricate planning so that the staggering of inserts do not interfere with patterns on the other two cones of the bit.

-Offering two precisely configured seals with excellent material properties, Xplorer Gemini dynamic twin-seal technology for drill bits exhibits consistent performance over long run intervals.
-Available for both tungsten carbide insert (TCI) or milled tooth (MT) bits, the dual-seal system ensures high reliability for extended time periods, even with high rpm, heavy weight on bit (WOB), high mud weight, and severe dogleg.
+Offering two precisely configured seals with excellent material properties, Xplorer Gemini technology for drill bits exhibits consistent performance over long run intervals.
+Available for both TCI or milled tooth (MT) bits, the dual-seal system ensures high reliability for extended time periods, even with high rpm, heavy weight on bit (WOB), high mud weight, and severe dogleg.

 The primary seal protects the bearings with a wear-resistant, dynamic face elastomer and a softer energizing material that exerts consistent (but not excessive) pressure.
 It is bullet shaped with a large cross-sectional profile to protect the bearing.